2021 New England Patriots season: Week 10: vs. Cleveland Browns

 The Patriots outplayed the Browns on both sides of the ball.
 Mac Jones had one of his better games as a rookie, completing over 80 percent of his passes for three touchdowns and no interceptions as the Patriots converted 7 of 9 third downs.
 The defense only allowed points on the first drive of the game, held the Browns to 1 of 11 on third down, and knocked Browns quarterback Baker Mayfield out of the game in the third quarter.
 With Damien Harris sidelined with a concussion from the Panthers game, Rhamondre Stevenson served as the primary running back, rushing for 100 yards and two touchdowns.
 With the score 38–7 in the fourth quarter, Brian Hoyer replaced Jones and threw the pass that ended Jakobi Meyers' record touchdown drought.

-With their 4th win over the Browns, in addition to their 6th home win against Cleveland since 1995, the Patriots improved to 6-4.
+With their 4th win over the Browns since 2013, in addition to their 6th home win against Cleveland since 1995, the Patriots improved to 6-4.